Ocean Exploration Institute

 The Ocean Institute Review Process

-All Ocean Institute proposals are rigorously reviewed by a panel that will include all OI directors, the director of MMC, and additional scientific and senior technical staff members to ensure representation from all departments on the panel.
+Ocean Exploration Institute proposals are initially reviewed by an ad-hoc panel of scientific and senior technical staff members with expertise appropriate for the proposal topics received.
 The panel will rate the proposals on the basis of the quality and relevance of the proposed research.
-The OI Directors will in turn make recommendations to the Director of Research for final approval.
+A final review will include all OI Directors, who will in turn make funding recommendations to the Director of Research.
 Normal WHOI procedures to avoid conflict of interest will be followed.

 Points of Contact

-If you have any questions about the appropriateness of your proposal to DOEI, or if you wish to discuss your DOEI proposal in advance, please contact Dan Fornari (email@example.com, x2857).
-Questions about the submission process may be directed to Andrew Daly (firstname.lastname@example.org, x2852).
+If you have any questions about the appropriateness of your proposal to OEI, or if you wish to discuss your OEI proposal in advance, please contact Tim Shank (firstname.lastname@example.org, x3392).
+Questions about the submission process may be directed to Andrew Daly (email@example.com, x2852).

 Final Project Report